WahomeJeremy/FourcrownHotel/README.md

-# Learning HTML Tags
+# Fourcrown Hotel
 # Project Name
 ## Overview
-This project is a responsive portfolio website designed to showcase modern web design techniques using **HTML5** and **CSS3**.
+This project is a responsive Hotel website designed to showcase modern web design techniques using **HTML5** and **CSS3**.
 It includes features such as animations, flexbox, and media queries to ensure a seamless user experience across different devices.

 ---
 ## Table of Contents